BTS Clean Up at American Music Awards – Watch the Group’s Thank-You Video

 In 2017, BTS became the first Korean group to perform at the AMAs.
 The seven-man band, which also includes Jin, Suga, J-Hope, Jimin, V and Jungkook – couldn’t attend the ceremony this year, as they were in Japan for their Muster (fan meeting).
 However, they were represented in the audience by Lenzo Yoon, co-CEO of their management company Big Hit Entertainment.
 Yoon was photographed congratulating Lil Nas X, who won his first AMA for “Old Town Road (Remix).”
 RM collaborated with the rapper for their remix of the song, “Seoul Town Road.”

-The group’s next U.S. concert will be on December 6 as part of the lineup at iHeart Radio’s Jingle Ball at the Forum in Ingleside, California.
+The group’s next U.S. concert will be on December 6 as part of the lineup at iHeart Radio’s Jingle Ball at the Forum in Inglewood, California.